Edward Garland (cricketer)

-Edward Garland (1826 – 4 September 1882) was an English cricketer.
+Edward Garland (c.
+1826 – 4 September 1882) was an English cricketer.
 Garland's batting style is unknown.
 He was born at Kennington, Surrey.

 Garland made a single first-class appearance for Surrey against Kent at The Oval in 1846.
 His second appearance in first-class cricket came in 1853 for the Surrey Club against the Marylebone Cricket Club at The Oval.
 In his two first-class matches, Garland scored a total of 6 runs from three innings, with a high score of 3.

 He died at the place of his birth on 4 September 1882.